This thrill ride is currently under construction at Magic Kingdom and is almost complete. The roller coaster is set to open on April 4, 2023.

 Everything You Need To Know About TRON

 You can find TRON next to Space Mountain in Tomorrowland.
-The coaster is not yet on the official park map, but here’s where you’ll be able to soon find the attraction.
+Here’s where you’ll be able to soon find the attraction.

 At this time, it is unclear what the height requirement will be for TRON.
 But, at Shanghai Disneyland, guests must be at least 48 inches tall.